 We’ve taken around 10,000 mails from recent campaigns and crunched the data to see how gender affects it.
-The campaigns were chosen at random, but they represent a good cross section of industries.
+The campaigns were chosen at random, but they represent a good cross-section of industries.

-Here’s the headline results across all emails: this represents the benchmark against which we can chart the gender bias of prospecting.
+Here are the headline results across all emails: this represents the benchmark against which we can chart the gender bias of prospecting.

 A ‘Positive’ response is an agreement to take a call or meet.
 These are included alongside softer responses, such as referrals and deferred interest, in the ‘All Leads’ category.

 Let’s now look at what difference it makes if the prospector is male or female – regardless of the gender of the recipient.